Thanks for emailing that article!

 Glaucoma Research Foundation - www.glaucoma360.org

-Ruth D. Williams, MD is a glaucoma consultant and CEO of the Wheaton Eye Clinic, an ophthalmology practice founded in 1942 that provides subspecialty eye care to more than 140,000 patients annually.
+Ruth D. Williams, MD is a glaucoma specialist at the Wheaton Eye Clinic, an ophthalmology practice founded in 1942 that provides subspecialty eye care to more than 140,000 patients annually.